 Center for Gender and Development Studies to Develop New Educational Programs

-The Center for Gender and Development Studies (CGDS) at the American University of Iraq, Sulaimani (AUIS) has been awarded a €900,000 grant by the European Union to fund a two-year project aimed at developing gender studies and policy, building community capacity, and increasing visibility, the Center’s director, Dr. Choman Hardi, announced today.
+The Center for Gender and Development Studies (CGDS) at American University of Iraq, Sulaimani (AUIS) has been awarded a €900,000 grant by the European Union to fund a two-year project aimed at developing gender studies and policy, building community capacity, and increasing visibility, the Center’s director, Dr. Choman Hardi, announced on October 8, 2018.
 The innovative, wide-ranging activities that the CGDS team will undertake are designed to make important contributions to understanding and addressing issues of gender disparity in Iraq and the MENA region.

 The project’s main objectives include educational development in the field of gender studies in three MENA countries (Iraq, Egypt, Lebanon) and community capacity building in gender awareness and advocacy.
 It comprises a range of activities such as translating key texts, training academics, founding a gender studies network, reviewing primary school textbooks, and producing six gender-related short films in English, Arabic, and Kurdish.
 The CGDS team will work closely with non-governmental organizations, other universities and gender centers, and the private sector to assess sensitivity training needs, propose policy to the government, supervise media monitoring, and offer summer school scholarship opportunities to disadvantaged students.